The de Rham-Fargues-Fontaine cohomology: Adic etale motives

-\begin{rmk} For most of the results in this article, it is possible to replace $\Q$ with $\Z[1/p]$ or even more general ring spectra, by eventually restricting the category $\catD$ to its full subcategory of objects having a suitably bounded point-wise cohomological dimension (see for example \cite[Proposition 2.4.22]{agv}).
+\begin{rmk}{We use the fact that coefficients are in $\Q$ already in \Cref{thm:basicprop} and \Cref{cor:proetd}.
+Nonetheless,} for most of the results in this article, it is possible to replace $\Q$ with $\Z[1/p]$ or even more general ring spectra, by eventually restricting the category $\catD$ to its full subcategory of objects having a suitably bounded point-wise cohomological dimension (see for example \cite[Proposition 2.4.22]{agv}).
 As we are mostly interested in a rational cohomology theory here, we leave this task to the reader. \end{rmk}

 The following statement follows from the results of \cite{agv}.
 For the definition of the category of [symmetric monoidal] presentable infinity categories and [symmetric monoidal] left adjoint functors $\Prl$ [resp. $\Prlm$], as well as the definition of compactly generated [symmetric monoidal] presentable categories and [symmetric monoidal] compact-preserving left adjoint functors $\Prlo$ [resp. $\Prloo$] we refer to \cite[Definitions 5.5.3.1 and 5.5.7.5]{lurie} [resp. to \cite[Proposition 4.8.1.15 and Lemma 5.3.2.11(2)]{lurie-ha}].